 Many experts claim that the fine print of multi-level marketing errs on the side of intentionally deceptive.
 With little information disclosed by the companies themselves, much evidence for and against MLMs amounts to hearsay from current and former distributors.
 They will either tell you it’s the experience of a lifetime or the nightmare that has them losing sleep.
 The polarity can be shocking.

-The most shocking evidence, though, is 2011 research at the FTC claiming 99 percent of MLM representatives will lose money.
+The most shocking evidence, though, is research from the FTC claiming 99 percent of MLM representatives will lose money.
 Because I’ve heard both sides of the argument, with some refuting this claim and others ardently supporting it, I decided to conduct my own research from the source: the multi-level marketing companies themselves.

-MLMs typically keep mum about representative earnings, but the slew of backlash that many highly visible companies receive has pushed them toward transparency.
+MLMs typically keep mum about representative earnings, but the slew of backlash that many visible companies receive has pushed them toward transparency.
 This comes in the form of income disclosure statements, or tables disclosing the earnings of their representatives at each rank.
 For example, this is what an income disclosure statement may look like:

 *The example above is not intended to negatively target the company exemplified.
 In this article, examples of disclosure statements will have company titles and referents removed to keep findings and examples general.
 If you'd like to know more about a specific company, read our MLM reviews.

 MLM companies are not legally required to provide an income disclosure statement in the United States, though some countries have their own requirements enforcing disclosure.
 Requirements for a transparent statement are often unclear.

 I looked at 100 MLM companies to analyze their income disclosure statements (or lack thereof) and collected data on earnings and transparency.
 Below is an infographic of my findings.
 If you want an in-depth explanation, read on.